 Your name is among the named minor planets, too.
 Asteroids, unlike comets, cannot be named after the discoverer.
 How did you get there?

 When I started hunting for asteroids, I didn't know about acquiring the possibility of naming asteroids on others at all.
 However, when my first asteroids got a catalog number, which is actually a necessary condition for naming, it occurred to me that it would be nice to name them.
 So I contacted astronomers at the NEAT Observatory to ask if I could suggest names for these discoveries.
-They agreed, and so I soon proposed three names to them.
-I suggested naming the very firs ter my wife, the second after the Dutch amateur astronomer Marco Langbroek, and third after Nové Zámky, after the town where I live.
+They agreed, and so I soon proposed three name to them.
+I suggested naming the very first after my wife, the second after the Dutch amateur astronomer Marco Langbroek and the third after Nové Zámky, after the town where I live.
 Langbroek was the one who advised me the most on how to work with the SkyMorph archive.
 The name surprised him a lot.
 In turn, he surprised me by asking if I agreed that he whould name the asteroid after me.
 I was not against it, so soon my name was added, too.

 The view of the sky sometimes brings unforgettable moments.
 Undoubtedly you also had several such experiences.
 Is there a celestial phenomenon missing from your list?

 There were many memorable moments.
 Comet West in the spring of 1976, or the solar eclipse at Lake Balaton, Hungary, in 1999.
 However, there are still a few things I have never experienced before.
 I am fascinated by the beautiful images of aurora borealis.
 I am sure that being a personal participant or experiencer in this phenomenon is a much stronger and more emotional moment than a photo or video can convey.
 I would like to experience such a “heavenly performance”.
 It would also be nice to see another total solar eclipse, a meteor shower, or a starry sky from the southern hemisphere with Magellanic Clouds.